d3fin3d/staff/guidelines.md

 * __Dealing with profanity__

-  If a post contains profanity, acronyms included, the word(s) should be edited out.
-If the profanity coincides with any flaming or other rule breaking, please remove the post and infract as normal.
+  If a post contains profanity, acronyms and self-censorship included, the content should be infracted for then the word(s) edited out.
+If the profanity coincides with flaming or any other rule breaks, please remove the entire post and include both infraction reasons in your infraction message.

 * __Spambots vs. legitimate members__